Mumford & Sons

 Ted DwaneString bass2007-

-• Frontman Marcus Mumford attended King's College School in Wimbledon and it was there he first met fellow band member Ben Lovett.
+• Frontman Marcus Mumford attended King's College School in Wimbledon, and it was there he first met fellow band member Ben Lovett.
 Marcus studied classics at the University of Edinburgh but returned to London to focus on his music career after his first year of study.
 He penned some of Mumford & Sons' debut album, Sign No More during his time in the Scottish capital city.

-• A handful of similar bands such as Laura Marling and Noah and the Whale were increasing their visibility in West London around the time Mumford & Sons were formed.
+• A handful of similar bands, such as Laura Marling and Noah and the Whale, were increasing their visibility in West London around the time Mumford & Sons were formed.
 This gave rise to what some in the media labeled the "West London folk scene."

-• Marcus Mumford began his musical career playing for various acts including Laura Marling in London throughout the summer of 2007.
+• Marcus Mumford began his musical career playing for various acts, including Laura Marling, in London throughout the summer of 2007.
 It was during these gigs that he met the other three members of Mumford & Sons.
 The quartet bonded over their love of bluegrass and folk and decided to set up the band in December 2007.

 • The band's name originates from the fact that Marcus Mumford was the most visible member at the time, organizing their performances at local venues.
-"I think we liked the idea of setting it up as a family business," said Mumford in an interview with The Illinois Entertainer, "although now it's much more collaborative in the way the songs were written.
+"I think we liked the idea of setting it up as a family business," said Mumford in an interview with The Illinois Entertainer.
+"Although now it's much more collaborative in the way the songs were written.
 Some people find it confusing that it's my last name in the title of the band, but we just felt comfortable with the name sort of representing a business, something earned and shared between the four of us rather than just one guy with a name on the door."

 • Before he became the lead singer of Mumford & Sons, Marcus Mumford had a musical and romantic relationship with Laura Marling, a fellow folk artist.
 They parted ways, but fate brought him back to his old pen pal, Carey Mulligan, who had grown up to be a successful actress.
 They rekindled their friendship and fell in love, tying the knot on April 21, 2012, in a rustic ceremony at a barn on a farm in Somerset, England.

 • Marcus was bought up in an evangelical Christian household.
-His parents, John and Eleanor Mumford, are National Directors of the evangelical Vineyard Church in the UK.
+His parents, John and Eleanor Mumford, became National Directors of the evangelical Vineyard Church in the UK.
 Speaking to The Guardian, Marcus said: "I think faith is something beautiful, and something real, and something universal, or it can be."
 He added, "We all have our separate views on religion, but I think faith is something to be celebrated.
 I have my own personal views, they're still real to me, and I want to write about them."

 • Sign No More sold over 1 million copies in both the UK and US.
 It also won the Brit Award in 2011 for Best British Album.